 Caroline Taylor is a novelist and short-story writer who grew up in the mountain west and traveled widely, including a brief stint in the Foreign Service.
-A former publications manager and editor of Humanities magazine, she is the author of six mystery novels, What Are Friends For?
-Jewelry from a Grave, Loose Ends, The Typist, Death in Delmarva, which was a finalist for the 2016 FREDDIE award, and Beautiful in Death.
-Her nonfiction book, Publishing the Nonprofit Annual Report: Tips, Traps, and Tricks of the Trade, won an APEX award for writing excellence.
+A former publications manager and editor of Humanities magazine, she is the author of several mystery novels.
+Death in Delmarva was a finalist for the 2016 FREDDIE award.
+Loose Ends was the 2018 Goodreads best thriller set in DC and a recipient of a Firebird award in 2022.
+The Typist also received a Firebird award in 2022.
+Caroline's nonfiction book, Publishing the Nonprofit Annual Report: Tips, Traps, and Tricks of the Trade, won an APEX award for writing excellence.
 A collection of short stories, Enough!
 Thirty Stories of Fielding Life’s Little Curve Balls, features many of the stories that she has had published over the years.

 She is a member of Mystery Writers of America and Sisters in Crime.